romanrabodzei/Github-Certification-Preparation/GitHub Actions.md

 </details>

 ---
-In the context of consuming workflows in GitHub Actions, how can you trigger a workflow in one repository as a result of an event in a separate repository?
+Q: In the context of consuming workflows in GitHub Actions, how can you trigger a workflow in one repository as a result of an event in a separate repository?
 <details><summary>Show the answer</summary><p>

 - **Use the on: repository_dispatch event in the consuming repository, and send a repository dispatch event from the source repository**